tonybourkesdnpros/AVD_Labguide/lab2.md

 ## Prepare Data Models

 Select the AVD_Labs directory.
-You'll see a directory called AVD_L3LS, Ansible_CVP, Ansible_EOS, and AVD_L3LS_MultiDC.
-Plus a few other administrative files (LICENSE, README.md, etc.)
+You'll see several directories including a directory called AVD_L3LS.
+Select that directory in the IDE.

 <img src=lab2-images/1.png border=1>

-From there, select the AVD_L3LS directory.

 You'll see a few directories and files:

+* documentation
 * group_vars
+* intended
 * playbooks
+* reports
+* reset
 * ansible.cfg
 * inventory.yml

+And perhaps a few more.

 <img src=lab2-images/2.png border=1>

-Group_vars will have the data models used to build the fabric configuration files.
+The direcotry <tt>group_vars</tt> will have the data models used to build the fabric configuration files.

 Playbooks will have the various playbooks being used (build, deploy, test).